 3. Seek And Offer Support

 If you or a close friend is experiencing this condition, it is best to be there for each other.
 Substance abuse occurs due to a desire to relieve yourself from pain or stress.
 Try to make your friend feel they don’t need to depend on alcohol or drugs.
 Show them a friend’s company will always be enough.
+“The first step was to understand that our goal was to mainstream addiction treatment into the general delivery of health care.”
+Navdeep Kang, PsyD explains.

 4. Encouragement And Persistence